 ―What kind or problems?

-But that was still better than after.
-After 1 year, fast fashion was first introduced to Japan.
-This caused apparel brands and companies complete chaos.
+But that was still better than after 1 year, when fast fashion was first introduced to Japan.
+This caused apparel brands and companies to go into complete chaos.

-As many famous brands shrinked their designing departments, they came to the conclusion that they are better off outsourcing.
+As many famous brands downsized their designing departments, they came to the conclusion that they are better off outsourcing.

 Since then, tech and knowledge stopped being passed on inside companies, and apparel brands are no longer training designers.